susenecka44/FotorealistickaGrafika/solution/README.md

-# Documentation of the r004 RayTracer
+# Documentation of the r004 RayTracer - renderer

 ## Author

 Julie Vondráčková

+# Description
+A program that creates a scene with lights, refractions, shadows.

 ---

-# Checkpoint IV. (tag `Chk IV`)

-Creating a scene with lights, refractions, shadows.

 ### Command Line Arguments